magento/pwa-studio/pwa-devdocs/src/pwa-buildpack/extensibility-framework/index.md

 ## Declare files

 A _declare file_ lists the Targets available for interception in an extension or package.
-During build time, the framework looks for this file using the value set for `pwa-studio.targets.intercept` in your project's `package.json` file.
+During build time, the framework looks for this file using the value set for `pwa-studio.targets.declare` in your project's `package.json` file.
 The framework registers the Targets in all the declare files it finds in the project and dependencies before it runs any [intercept files][].
 This guarantees Target availability to any dependent interceptor.